Treating GERD (Gastroesophageal Reflux Disease)

 The most important goals of any GERD treatment regimen are:

 - symptom control

 - prevention of GERD-related complications

 Progress toward these goals will help improve GERD patients’ day to day lives.

 Available Treatment Options for GERD

 Depending on the severity of symptoms, treatment options for GERD may involve:

-Each of these types of treatment is discussed separately.
+Each of these types of treatment, as well as the indications, risks, and potential benefits, is discussed separately.

 It is important to remember that GERD is a chronic condition that can affect each person differently.
 Its treatment involves a step-wise approach with guidance from a medical professional based on the severity of symptoms.